Landing Page Copywriting Tips That Boost Conversions

 1. Lead with the outcome, not the offer

-The most common landing page headline failure is describing what the product is rather than what the user gets from it.
-Users landing on a page are not asking "what is this?" — they are asking "what does this do for me?"
+The most common landing page headline mistake is describing what the product is rather than what the user gets from it.
+Visitors aren't asking what a product is.
+They're asking what it does for them.
 Copy that answers the second question converts better than copy that answers the first.

-The practical shift: replace category descriptions with outcome statements.
-Do not name the product category in the headline — name the result the user achieves by using it.
-The product category can appear in the subheading or body copy, where users have already been engaged by the headline.
+The practical shift: swap category descriptions for outcome statements.
+Don't name the product category in the headline, name the result the user gets from using it.
+The category can live in the subheading or body copy, once the headline has already earned attention.

 ❌ Project Management Software for Modern Teams

-✅ Ship Projects 40% Faster — Without the Status Meeting Chaos
+✅ Ship Projects 40% Faster, No More Status Meeting Chaos

 2. Make the value proposition specific and falsifiable

-A value proposition that could be said by any competitor in your category is not a value proposition — it is category noise.
-"We deliver exceptional results" and "Your success is our priority" are claims that carry no information because they cannot be tested or disproved.
-A strong value proposition makes a claim specific enough that a user could evaluate it.
+A value proposition any competitor in your category could make isn't really a value proposition, it's category noise.
+Claims like ‘we deliver exceptional results’ or ‘your success is our priority’ carry no information because they can't be tested or disproven.
+A strong value proposition makes a claim a user could actually evaluate.

 Specificity signals confidence.
-A business that says "Cut your onboarding time from two weeks to two days" is making a claim they can substantiate — and users recognise that confidence.
-A business that says "Streamline your onboarding process" is hedging, and users recognise that too.
-The more specific the claim, the more credible it reads — even to users who cannot verify it immediately.
+‘Cut your onboarding time from two weeks to two days’ is a claim a business can substantiate, and users recognise that confidence.
+‘Streamline your onboarding process’ is hedging, and users recognise that too.
+The more specific the claim, the more credible it reads, even before a user verifies it.

 ❌ We help Singapore businesses grow online.